eugeneware/levels/Readme.md

 ## Example

-The first thing you'll want to do is create a `Search` instance, which allows you to pass a `key`, used for namespacing within Redis so that you may have several searches in the same db.
+The first thing you'll want to do is create a `Search` instance, which allows you to pass a `key`, used for namespacing within LevelDB so that you may have several searches in the same db.

     var search = levels.createSearch('pets');